Why is this prenatal paternity test your best option?

 – 1x 10 ml blood collection tube

 Once you have received the kit, you simply need to set an appointment with a trained professional to collect the maternal blood sample (more than 6 ml in volume).
 The sample collection takes just a couple of minutes and you will have everything, including a sterile tube in which to collect the blood.
-A blood sample is required from the mother whilst a nail (at least 7 clippings) or saliva sample is required from the alleged father.
+A blood sample is required from the mother whilst a saliva sample is required from the alleged father.
 The father’s samples can be collected by the test participants themselves following the instructions provided in the kit.
 Once the samples are collected and consent forms filled in, you have a pre-paid courier service to return your samples.
 These will reach our laboratory in a couple of working days and once received, you will be notified of your due date.

 Please organise to have the samples collected on the same day of collection and within a short period of time as they need to return to the laboratory within 4 days.